 Nov 2020 ︎ Present (WIP)

-Merging traditional subculture with physical proximity to an online environment, allowed introverts to explore, learn and follow a movement and identity, no matter on their location.
-These introverted, internet-immersed Millenials found their pre-teen identity (almost entirely) in the exciting, idealistic haven of these internet subdomains.
+The transition from traditional subculture which involves physical proximity, to the current digital environment, allowed introverts to explore, express and form identity, no matter how disconnected they are.
+The introverted, internet-immersed Millenials found their pre-teen identity (almost entirely) in the exciting, idealistic haven of internet subdomains such as Myspace, Bebo and later - Tumblr.

 How do we look back to move forward?